Rookies Division Rules

 • Rookies will play 10 players on the field with 4 outfielders

-• Once a ball is possessed in the infield (on dirt on Lafayette Field #3), then base runners may not advance.
+• Once a ball is possessed by an infielder in the infield, then base runners may not advance.

 • If a base runner is halfway or more when the ball is possessed, then the runner can continue